ResultsBy Mayo Clinic staff

 If you had sudden (acute) kidney injury, you may need hemodialysis only for a short time until your kidneys recover.
 If you had reduced kidney function before a sudden injury to your kidneys, the chances of full recovery back to independence from hemodialysis are lessened.

 If hemodialysis is started in an emergency, and later it's determined you may need dialysis for the rest of your life, your dialysis team can explain other types of dialysis so that you learn which options can help you reach your goals.
-Some people with long-standing (chronic) kidney failure may opt for a different path, choosing maximal medical therapy instead of dialysis.
-Your health care team can help you with these decisions.

 Although in-center, three-times-a-week hemodialysis is more common, some studies suggest that home dialysis is linked to: